Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 - Address and Service Areas: Enter your exact address if you have a physical location.
 For service-area businesses, you can specify the regions you serve.
 This is crucial for appearing in “near me” searches.

 - Hours of Operation: Keep these accurate and updated, including special holiday hours.
-Many customers rely on this information to plan their visits.
+Many customers rely on this information to plan their visits, and incorrect hours can damage trust.

 - Attributes: These vary by business category but might include things like “Wheelchair accessible,” “Outdoor seating,” or “Women-owned business.”
 They help customers find businesses that meet specific needs or preferences.

 - Products and Services: Add your menu, services, or products directly to your profile.
-This information appears prominently in search results and helps customers understand what you offer.
+This information appears prominently in search results and helps customers understand what you offer before they even click.

 - Website and Appointment Links: Add your website URL and, if applicable, links for booking appointments or placing orders.
 These direct action links can significantly increase conversion rates.